jbinder/epic-quest-bot/docs/README.md

 The admin id is the Telegram user id of the user that is allowed to execute admin commands (admin-...).

 ## Development

+:warning: ptbtest does not support later Telegram bot base versions.

 Tests can be run using [nose][]: